silshack/fall2013/_posts/dpcolar/2013-09-30-CodingBat-Sum67.md

       if nums[i] <> 7:
         continue
       else:
-        ### A '7' is found, so we turn off the flag and resume summation at the next iteration
+        ### A '7' is found, so we turn off the flag and resume summation at the next pass
         found_6 = False
         continue